KonstantinosAng/PyKinect2-PyQtGraph-PointClouds/README.md

 pcl.visualize()
 ```
 You can also visualize the clouds simultaneously in any order.
-Keep in mind that the skeleton Point Cloud doesn't work good with other Point Clouds and if used simultaneously with other clouds you have to scroll out enough to see the combined point cloud and it will not be aligned.
 ```
 # example 1 with color and depth point clouds
 pcl = Cloud(dynamic=True, simultaneously=True, color=True, depth=True, body=False, skeleton=False)